timmitra/TapAttachment/README.md

-## Created for the Kodeco bootcamp.
+## Tap Entity to Show Attachment

 ### Demostrating how to tap an Entity and show an Attachment.
+Created for the Kodeco visionOS Bootcamp

 ![tap](images/tap-attachment.png)